 Mr Bullivant has read some wonderful stories to be shared with children.
 Click the link below to have a listen.

 Activities to try at home:

-NOTE: Some videos may contain advertisements.
+Click on the links below to gain access to videos that promote children’s physical health and wellbeing.
+Please note that some videos may contain advertisements.
 In no way do we endorse or promote any of the products mentioned.

-Free Swimming for under 17s
+Free Swimming for Under 17s

 This is an excellent opportunity to help children stay fit and active outside of school.
 Swimming has many benefits for our physical and mental health.
 Plus, it’s a great way to spend time with friends and have fun!
 Keep reading to find out how you can get involved.